evmos/evmos/docs/users/basics/gas.md

 1. Fee Market Module

     In order to support EIP-1559 gas and fee calculation on Evmos’ EVM layer, Evmos tracks the gas supplied for each block and uses that to calculate a base fee for future EVM transactions, thus enabling EVM priority fees and transaction prioritization as specified by EIP-1559.

+    For EVM transactions, each node bypasses their local `min-gas-prices` configuration, and instead applies EIP-1559 fee logic——the gas price simply must be greater than both the global `min-gas-price` and the block's `BaseFee`, and the surplus is considered a priority tip.

+    Unlike on Ethereum, the `BaseFee` on Evmos is not burned, and instead is distributed to validators and delegators.

 2. EVM Gas Refunds